Diokuz/baron/readme.md

-Baron - a small, fast and crossbrowser vertical custom scrollbar with native system scroll mechanic.
+Baron - a small, fast and crossbrowser custom scrollbar with native system scroll mechanic.

 ## Demo